jsutilslib/nojquery/README.md

 Function `attr`:

-- `attr(attrName)`: gets the value of the attribute with name _attrName_ of the first element in the collection
+ - `attr(attrName)`: retrieves the attribute attrName of the first element in the collection
-- `attr(attrName, attrValue)`: sets the attribute with name _attrName_ for _all_ the elements in the collection to value _attrValue_.
+- `attr(attrName, attrValue)`: sets the attribute attrName to value attrValue for all the elements in the collection

-Function `attrs`:

-- `attrs(attributesList, convertCamelcaseToSnakecase = true)`: retrieves a list of attributes for the first element in the collection, and returns it as a dictionary where the keys are the name of the attributes to set, and the values are the values to set for each attribute.
+- `attr(attrNamesList, convertCamelcaseToSnakecase)`: retrieves a list that contains the values for each attrName in attrNames
+- `attr(attrNameValuesObject, convertCamelcaseToSnakecase)`: attrNameValues is a dictionary of values { attrName: attrValue } to be set for each element in the collection.
+    - the resulting dict has a function [removeNulls] attached to it that is able to remove the keys with null values.
+E.g. `{v1:null,v2:"val1",v3:3}` => `{v2:"val1",v3:3}`

-    - Each of the attributes in the list can be written in the form `<attributeName[:type]>` where the type may be one of [ string, bool, int, float ] and the value will be casted to the specific type.
+Each of the attributes in the list can be written in the form `<attributeName[:type]>` where the type may be one of [ string, bool, int, float ] and the value will be casted to the specific type.
 If ommited, the type is a string.
-    - The resulting dict has a function [removeNulls] attached to it that is able to remove the keys with null values.
-E.g. `{v1:null,v2:"val1",v3:3}` => `{v2:"val1",v3:3}`
-- `attrs(attributesDict, convertCamelcaseToSnakecase = true)`: each entry of the _attributesDict_ parameter is interpreted as `_attributeToSet_: _valueToSet`.
-This function enables to set the attributes in _attributeDict_ of all the elements in the collection.

 In any cases, parameter _convertCamelcaseToSnakecase_ is used to query or to set the attribute names converting the input _camelCase_ to a _snake-case_.

 E.g.

 - `_$('div').attrs(["myAttribute"])` having `<div my-attribute="value">` will return `{myAttribute:"value"}`.
-- `_$('div').attrs({myAttribute:"other value"})` will set `<div my-attribute="other value">`
+- `_$('div').attr({myAttribute:"other value"}, true)` will set `<div my-attribute="other value">`